Our pedigree British Friesians are specialists in their field and just like any professional they like to follow a routine.

 Luckily for them, it doesn’t start with a queue for the bus or a long commute.
 Instead, these girls open their eyes to the rolling Mendip Hills, fresh pasture and Blagdon Lake at the bottom of the field.

 90% of our cows’ diet comes from the farm that they live on, even in the winter.
-When they have added extras to make up for the fact their grass isn’t growing they still eat grass from the farm.
-The grass is harvested in the summer, then pickled to create silage, sort of like cow sauerkraut.
+During the colder months their diet contains added extras to make up for the fact the grass isn’t growing.
+The grass from our farm is harvested in the summer, then pickled to create silage, sort of like cow sauerkraut.
 They have a wide selection of forages specially selected to ensure that they have all the nutrients that they need all throughout the year.

 Having munched through grass and herbs all day, drunk about a bathtub of water and roamed the fields, at 4.30pm our ladies are ready for milking again.
 If you’re standing at the bottom of the farm at this time, you’ll see the majestic herd parade from the fields to the milking parlour in their full glory – it’s quite a spectacle!

-Over the course of the year, our cows have a milking cycle of 305 days producing up to 7,500 litres of milk a year.
-During the summer months, they’ll spend their nights outside under the stars, however the herd likes rain and cold about as much as we do, so as temperatures begin to drop, grass stops growing and fields become wet we tend to bring them inside.
-Winter quarters have plenty of fresh air and protect cows from the winter elements.
+Over the course of the year, our cows have a milking cycle of 305 days, each producing up to 7,500 litres of milk a year.
+During the summer months, they’ll spend their nights outside under the stars.
+However, the herd likes rain and cold about as much as we do, so as temperatures begin to drop, grass stops growing and fields become wet we tend to bring them inside.
+Winter quarters have plenty of fresh air and the cows are protected from the winter elements.
 Their indoor beds are mattresses, made of a special rubber to make them especially soft and comfortable.
 Happy, comfortable cows produce higher yields of quality milk!

 The Yeo Valley farmers are working tirelessly to develop a sustainable way of managing the farm that is beyond just Organic – making sure that all of their animals have a good and healthy life.
 As winter approaches, you’ll often see the farm team out in the fields, re-balancing the nutrients and the structure in the soil through soil slitting and the addition of natural manure, gypsum and kieserite.
 The conservation team work to maintain the landscape using traditional methods like hedge laying and dry stone walling, providing habitats to all kinds of wildlife too.
 Organic farms host 50% more wildlife and 30% more species on average.